Led-adel-pilot/CogniGuide/README.md

 ## Project Structure Highlights

 ### Frontend (`app/page.tsx` and `components/`)
 *   `app/page.tsx`: The main client-side page (`'use client'`).
 It serves as the orchestrator for the application's UI and logic.
 It manages the core state (selected file, prompt text, loading status, errors, generated markdown) and handles the submission process to the backend API.
 It also includes the hero section, "Why Mind Maps" section, "Generator" section, "How It Works" section, and "Features" section, providing a comprehensive user experience.
-Implements one-free-generation gating using `localStorage.freeGenerationUsed`; after the first successful generation without auth, it opens the sign-up modal and blocks further generations until sign-in.
+Requires user authentication before allowing any generations - when users click generate without signing in, it opens the sign-up modal.
 When signed in, it saves the generated markdown to Supabase.
 *   `components/Dropzone.tsx`: A React component that provides a drag-and-drop area for file uploads.
 It supports PDF, DOCX, PPTX, TXT, and MD file types.
 It displays the selected file's name and size, and allows users to remove the file.
 It manages drag-and-drop states and visually indicates when a file is being dragged over.
 *   `components/PromptForm.tsx`: A React component for users to input text prompts.
 It includes a `textarea` that auto-resizes and a "Generate Mind Map" button with a loading spinner.
 It handles form submission and passes the prompt text to the parent component.
 *   `components/MindMapModal.tsx`: A modal component that displays the generated mind map.
 It integrates the custom Markmap renderer (`initializeMindMap` from `lib/markmap-renderer.ts`) to visualize the markdown.
 It provides functionality to download the mind map in HTML, SVG, PNG, and PDF formats.
 The HTML export includes the full renderer script for a standalone interactive map.
 It also handles the modal's open/close state and cleanup of event listeners.